hoaho1701/LangChain-RAG-QA-Chatbot/README.md

-# RAG Research Assistant -  AI Research Assistant
+# LangChain-RAG-QA-Chatbot

-Paper Navigator is a Q&A (Question & Answering) system built on the RAG (Retrieval-Augmented Generation) architecture.
+This is a Q&A (Question & Answering) system built on the RAG (Retrieval-Augmented Generation) architecture.
 It allows users to ask questions in natural language and receive accurate answers from the content of a collection of scientific papers (in PDF format).

 Powered by LangChain and Ollama, this project runs 100% locally on your machine, ensuring complete data privacy with no API costs.